 South Calgary Health Centre shortens urgent care hours due to staffing challenges

-A Calgary health facility is shortening the amont of time it offers urgent care due to staffing issues.
+A Calgary health facility is shortening the amount of time it offers urgent care due to staffing issues.

 Alberta Health Services (AHS) announced on Tuesday that urgent care at the South Calgary Health Centre (31 Sunpark Plaza) will be offered for 12 hours a day instead of 14.